davmarckx/triple-top-nlo/README.md

 ## Instructions
+This has to be run in a lxplus9 node since it requiers python3.9 and that's the default in RHEL9 distributions.
+### Clone repository
+`git clone git@github.com:Cvico/triple-top-nlo.git -b forCMS`
 ### Install MG+LHAPDF (only done once!!)
 The production requires Madgraph5_aMC@NLO v3.4.2 and LHAPDF6 installation.
 We also need to link the PDFs in the local directory to point to the ones stored in `/cvmfs/` just to